* Trump refused on Friday to certify Iran nuclear deal compliance

 * Iraq forces move towards oil-rich, Kurdish held Kirkuk

-* U.S., drillers cut back rigs searching for oil (Adds U.S. oil rig explosion, updates prices)
+* In U.S., drillers cut back rigs searching for oil (Adds Iraq conflict, comment, graphic; updates prices)

-SINGAPORE, Oct 16 (Reuters) - Oil markets jumped on Monday on concerns over potential renewed U.S. sanctions against Iran as well as conflict in Iraq, while an explosion at a U.S. oil rig and reduced exploration activity supported prices there.
+SINGAPORE, Oct 16 (Reuters) - Oil markets jumped on Monday on concerns over potential renewed U.S. sanctions against Iran as well as conflict in Iraq, while a falling U.S. rig count supported prices there.

-Traders said that worries over renewed U.S. sanctions against Iran were pushing up prices.
+Traders said that worries over renewed U.S. sanctions against Iran were pushing prices up.

 U.S. President Donald Trump struck a blow against the 2015 Iran nuclear deal on Friday, defying both U.S. allies and adversaries by refusing to formally certify that Tehran is complying with the accord even though international inspectors say it is.